Pune Municipal Corporation: Administrative Zones

 For the convenience of administration, the city is divided into five zones each headed by a Deputy Municipal Commissioner.
 Each zone consists of three ward offices (Marathi: क्षेत्रिय कार्यालय, IAST: Kṣhetriya Kāryālay) overseen by an Assistant Municipal Commissioner.
 A ward office typically has jurisdiction over more than one election ward.
 Ward offices not only coordinate major civic projects in their respective areas but also deal with minor works such as maintenance and repair.
 Residents can avail municipal services at their local ward office eliminating the need to visit the PMC headquarters.

 Deliberative Branch

 The deliberative branch is the elected branch of the PMC headed by the Mayor.
-The city is divided into 41 multi-member wards (Marathi: प्रभाग, IAST: Prabhāg), 39 of which are represented by four corporators each while two are represented by three corporators each.
-Thus, the general body of the PMC consists of 162 corporators.
+The city is divided into 41 multi-member wards (Marathi: प्रभाग, IAST: Prabhāg), 40 of which are represented by four corporators each while 1(Ward No.: 38) is represented by five corporators each.
+Thus, the general body of the PMC consists of 165 corporators.
 They are elected for a five year term by adult franchise in municipal elections.
 All major political parties active in the state contest the elections.

 The corporators elect the Mayor, a ceremonial position with limited duties who acts as an ambassador and representative of the city, as well as a Deputy Mayor.
 The corporators approve the city budget and act as watchdogs on implementation of policy by the staff under the Municipal Commissioner.